 - Treatment for your partner.
 To prevent reinfection with an STI, advise your sexual partner or partners to be examined and treated.
 Partners can be infected and not have any noticeable symptoms.

-To prevent reinfection with an STI, advise your sexual partner to be examined and treated.
+- Temporary abstinence.
 Avoid sexual intercourse until treatment is completed and tests indicate that the infection has cleared in all partners.

-In addition, surgery may be performed on women who don't respond to treatment or who have a questionable diagnosis, such as when one or more of the signs or symptoms of PID are absent.
+In addition, surgery may be performed on women who don't respond to antibiotic treatment or who have a questionable diagnosis, such as when one or more of the signs or symptoms of PID are absent.

 - Pelvic inflammatory disease fact sheet.
-Centers for Disease Control and Prevention. http://www.cdc.gov/std/PID/STDFact-PID.htm.
-Accessed April 21, 2011.
+Centers for Disease Control and Prevention. http://www.cdc.gov/std/pid/stdfact-pid.htm.
+Accessed Feb.
+6, 2014.

-- Livengood CH, et al. Clinical features and diagnosis of pelvic inflammatory disease. http://www.uptodate.com/home/index.html.
-Accessed April 21, 2011.
+- Livengood CH, et al. Clinical features and diagnosis of pelvic inflammatory disease. http://www.uptodate.com/home.
+Accessed Feb.
+7, 2014.